Nikesh-A97/notes/cloudNotes/AWS_Exam_Guide/AWS Services/Compute/Amazon EC2.md

 - Provide a discount up to 72% compared to On - Demand
 - Can change families, OS types and size with no extra cost
 - Sell unused RIs in the marketplace
+- RI reservation, 3 year cheaper than 1 year
+- No / Partial / All Upfront -:- Expensive -> Cheapest